FATF VASP Guidance: The Definition, the Risk-Based Approach, the Limits (2026)

 FATF VASP Guidance: The Definition, the Risk-Based Approach, the Limits

-Every crypto-AML conversation invokes "FATF" as if it were a statute.
+FATF guidance is the source nearly every crypto-AML conversation invokes — usually as if it were a statute.
 It is not.
-FATF sets standards — Recommendation 15 for virtual assets/VASPs, Recommendation 16 the Travel Rule — and those standards only bite through national law, implemented unevenly.
-This guide is the definition, the risk-based approach and the limits, hedged, because VASP status is a legal determination, not a self-assessment.
+FATF sets standards: Recommendation 15 covers virtual assets and VASPs, Recommendation 16 is the Travel Rule, and the VASP definition turns on five enumerated activities.
+But the FATF Recommendations are standards, not directly binding law — they take legal effect only through national implementing legislation, which arrives unevenly.
+This guide sets out the definition, the risk-based approach and the limits, hedged, because whether a business is a VASP is a legal determination under implementing law, not a self-assessment.
+For the Travel Rule specifically, see crypto travel rule compliance.

 FATF sets standards, not law